h00t3rz4unm3/Academic-Projects/Object Oriented Java (Java)/Assignment 4/README.md

 **********************

-2) Create a method called sum that will traverse (travel through) all of the nodes in a linked list and output (JOptionPane or to the console) the sum of the integers off all of those nodes.
+2. Create a method called _sum_ that will traverse all of the nodes in a linked list and output (JOptionPane or to the console) the sum of the integers off all of those nodes.

 **********************

-3) Create the method replace in class LinkedList2
+3. Create the method _replace_ in class LinkedList2

-You can submit all 3 methods in one file, or you can place the methods in the LinkedList and LinkedList2 classes and submit the entire classes